smirarab/sepp/README.TIPP.md

 -------------------------------------
 Installation
--------------------------------------
 This section details steps for installing and running TIPP.
-We have run TIP on Linux and MAC, but have done the majority of testing on Linux machies.
+We have run TIPP on Linux and MAC, but have done the majority of testing on Linux machies.
 If you experience difficulty installing or running the software, please contact one of us (Tandy Warnow, Nam Nguyen, or Siavash Mirarab).
+-------------------------------------

 ### Requirements: